How We Became a Family of Five

 Now, the wife knew what this would mean.
 She saw feeding, watering, visits to the vet and lots of added responsibility in her future.
 She knew that while the young son was in school and the husband was at work, a lot of this would fall to the wife to see to.

 That led to starting the search to find a cat to bring home.
 This was easier said than done.
+We had to look up things like do russian blues shed?
+What breed of cat is the cleanest?
+Where’s the best place to adopt a cat?
 While usually finding a cat to adopt is not a problem, the shelter had no kittens to choose from.
 They checked the local papers and the usual places you could find kitties that needed homes.
 No luck.
 The father was feeling desperate.
 Please know, they had saved several cats and even been adopted by a few over the years (strays), but they wanted kittens to grow with their young son, not adult cats.
 The last place they could think of was a local Grange.
 While they don’t officially sell cats, sometimes you could find them there through a service to place them.
 Sure enough, they lucked out.
 Right up front were some kittens.
 Rolling, tumbling little balls of fun and frolic!

 Two to be exact.
 Litter mates.
 A boy and girl.